talkable/talkable-docs/source/campaigns/designer.rst

 For mobile screens most common width is 320px, but we also support fluid width with possibility to set it to 100% to support mobile devices and tablets.
-Since Curebit integration is based on ``iframe`` it is not possible to change its size from within of the iframe that’s why Signup and Share pages should always be of the same size.
+Since Talkable integration is based on ``iframe`` it is not possible to change its size from within of the iframe that’s why Signup and Share pages should always be of the same size.